Micronesian Americans: Demography

-In 2006, an article in the Micronesian Counselor estimated that over 30,000 Micronesian citizens were living in the United States and its territories.
-According to this source, one in four Micronesians were living in the U.S. or its territories.
+In 2006, an article in the Micronesian Counselor estimated that over 30,000 Micronesian citizens were living in the United States, and that one in four Micronesians were living in the U.S. or its territories.
 However, in the 2010 U.S. census, only 8,185 U.S. residents said they were descended from the FSM.
+This number increased to 21,596 in the 2020 census.

 About 1,200 people migrate yearly from the FSM to the U.S. to seek work and give their children a better education.

-Most US Micronesians live in the Pacific American Islands (Guam, Northern Mariana Islands and Hawaii).
-But also in southern California (such as San Diego or Pasadena), Portland (in Oregon; in this city live few thousand of Micronesians from entire area of Micronesia), Texas (Corsicana, being in mostly from Chuuk State), and Central Florida (where Micronesians, being in majority Pohnpeians, are scattered for an area that extends from Orlando to Tampa and Clearwater).
-Micronesians are also increasing rapidly in other places of the U.S. such as in Kansas City, Missouri, where the majority of the Micronesians are of Pohnpeian origin.
-So, communities of 4,000 to 5,000 Micronesian migrants live around Portland and Kansas City.
-Another large concentration of Micronesians is in southwest Missouri and northwest Arkansas.
-The Pohnpeian population (including outer islands which are part of the state of Pohnpei) in these areas has been estimated between 5,000 to 7,000.
-Evidence of the vast Pohnpeian population in this area can be seen at the yearly softball tournament held in Neosho, MO, which is also a sister city of Kolonia, Pohnpei.
+Most US Micronesians live in the Pacific American Islands (Guam, Northern Mariana Islands, and Hawaii).
+But many also live in southern California (such as San Diego or Pasadena), Portland, Oregon, Texas (Corsicana, mostly from Chuuk State), and Central Florida (where Micronesians, mostly Pohnpeians, are scattered across an area that extends from Orlando to Tampa and Clearwater).
+The Micronesian population is also increasing rapidly in other places in the United States, such as in Kansas City, Missouri,Marshall, Missouri where the majority of the Micronesians are of Pohnpeian origin.

+Another large concentration of Micronesians exists in southwest Missouri and northwest Arkansas.
+The Pohnpeian population (including outer islands which are part of the state of Pohnpei) in these areas has been estimated between 5,000 and 7,000.
+Evidence of the vast Pohnpeian population in this area can be seen at the yearly softball tournament held in Neosho, Missouri, which is also a sister city of Kolonia, Pohnpei.
 A few Marshallese also live in northwest Arkansas (numbered in the thousands).
-Small Micronesian communities also live in places such as Miami, Oklahoma, where live hundreds of Chuukese and Morristown, Tennessee with a rapidly growing population of over one thousand as of 2020.
+Small Micronesian communities also live in places such as Miami, Oklahoma, where there are Chuukese in the hundreds, and Morristown, Tennessee, with a rapidly growing population of over 1,000 as of 2020.

 The Micronesians living in the United States have created networks to unite all Micronesian families living in the areas in which they live and give him their support.
 This occurs in many parts of the country.
-Being mostly Protestant, networks generally rely on churches, that often profess the Protestant religion, however, these facilitates place heavy emphasize on the sports and recreation of its members rather than religious teachings.
+Being mostly Protestant, networks generally rely on churches, that often profess the Protestant religion.
+However, these facilitates place heavy emphasize on the sports and recreation of its members rather than religious teachings.
 The relationship between the Micronesians in these networks makes life easier in the United States.
 In addition to Protestants there is a minority of Catholic Micronesians in the U.S. So, according to the Chuuk Reform Movement website (a Chuuk chain, whose aimed at improving the life of this ethnic group in the United States), in May 2009 was ordained a priest of permanent way the Father Bruce Roby, in the Diocese of Bridgeport, Connecticut, being the first Catholic priest from the FSM on permanent assignment in the United States.